vladsadovsky/Outlook2OneNote/README.md

 4. **Set Breakpoints**:
    - Click on line numbers in the source files
    - Blue dots indicate active breakpoints
+   -
+### Method 3: Outlook New and developer tools

+Launch Outlook from the shortcut using command: olk.exe --devtools, then use devtools like in a browser.
+It may be necessary to add folder with source files for the Add-In to the dev tools to set breakpoints

 ### Debugging Configuration Files